asreview/asreview/docs/source/project_create.rst

 Project information
 ===================

-In Step 1 you need to provide all relevant information about your project as well as the type of project you want (the mode).
+In Step 1, you provide all relevant information about your project as well as the type of project you want (the mode).
 The sections below provide more information on the input fields.
 After you complete this step, click *next*.